Review of Dogswell Nutrisca Dog Food

-Thirdly, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.
+Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-And lastly, this food does contain chelated minerals… minerals that have been chemically attached to proteins.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 34% and a mean fat level of 19%.
-Together, these figures suggest a carbohydrate content of 39% for the overall product line.
+As a group, the brand features an average protein content of 33% and a mean fat level of 18%.
+Together, these figures suggest a carbohydrate content of 40% for the overall product line.

-And a fat-to-protein ratio of about 57%.
+And a fat-to-protein ratio of about 55%.